Banana & Milk Chocolate Muffins

 1tbsp demarara sugar, mixed with 1/4tsp cinnamon

-Preheat the oven to 190°C. Line a 12-hole muffin tin* with muffin cases.
+Preheat the oven to 220°C. Line a 12-hole muffin tin* with muffin cases.
 Set aside.

-In a largeish bowl, sift together the flour, baking powder, bicarbonate of soda, salt, cinnamon and nutmeg.
+In a large bowl, sift together the flour, baking powder, bicarbonate of soda, salt, cinnamon and nutmeg (if using).
 Whisk in the chocolate chips until evenly distributed and set aside.

-In another large bowl, combine the oil and sugar.
-Whisk in the egg mixture, then fold in the flour mixture, mixing until just combined.
+In another bowl, combine the eggs, oil, vanilla and sugar.
+Add to the flour mixture, mixing until just combined.

-Do not overmix at this stage, you just want there to be no dry bits of unmixed flour.
+Do not overmix at this stage - you just want to make sure there are no dry spots of flour.

 Finally, fold in your mashed bananas.